codepath/android_guides/Accessing-the-Camera-and-Stored-Media.md

  * The easy way - launch the camera with an intent, designating a file path, and handle the onActivityResult.
  * The hard way - use the Camera API to embed the camera preview within your app, adding your own custom controls.

-Make sure to enable access to the external storage first before using the camera (**Note:** The permissions model has changed starting in Marshmallow.
-If your `targetSdkVersion` >= `23` and you are running on a Marshmallow (or later) device / emulator, you'll need to follow this guide on implementing [runtime permissions](http://guides.codepath.com/android/Understanding-App-Permissions#runtime-permissions) in order to get these permissions):
+Make sure to enable access to the external storage first before using the camera:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>